 Despite this, several ships have still crashed.
 These include the likes of the F/V Ocean Challenger and the F/V Katmai.
-Take a look at some of the tragedies that have occurred on the show.
+Take a look at some of the tragedies on the show.

 Deadliest Catch Deaths: Who died on Deadliest Catch?

-Back in January 2010, Phil Harris and the rest of the Cornelia Marie crew were offloading their latest catch when he experienced some discomfort.
-It prompted him to go in search of some painkillers; instead, Captain Harris collapsed in his stateroom.
+In January 2010, Phil Harris and the rest of the Cornelia Marie crew were offloading their latest catch when he experienced some discomfort.
+It prompted him to search for some painkillers; instead, Captain Harris collapsed in his stateroom.
 He was found by a crew member named Ward, who promptly alerted his sons.

 Keith Anderson’s story is a tragic one.
 In 2010, he disappeared somewhere in Washington State after leaving his home.
 The family was concerned when they could not get in touch with him.
 In the 43-years he had been with his wife, Keith had never spent a night away from his wife.
 The authorities’ initial search was not fruitful.
 All they found was his pickup somewhere along a logging road.